 - Participation in class discussions is required of all students and will be based on each student's contribution of original discussion, comments, questions, etc. to the class.
 Participation means speaking up in class and contributing ideas, questions, comments, etc. No credit will be given for simply showing up to class, although attendance is mandatory.
 Furthermore, punctuality is important and participation points will not be awarded to students who are late to class. - At the beginning of each class, either a quiz will be given or students will hand in at least three original comments or questions based on the reading material.
 Quizzes will cover the day's reading material and will be closed-book.
 The lowest grade (quizzes or comments/questions) will be dropped.
 Comments/questions are not just a single sentence, but a developed idea or question in a short paragraph.
-Missed quizzes or comment/questions cannot be made up.
-Comments and questions must draw on both the textbook material and the journal articles. - For the journal analysis, you will select a topic in biological anthropology and systematically track research on this topic.
+Missed quizzes or comment/questions cannot be made up. - For the journal analysis, you will select a topic in biological anthropology and systematically track research on this topic.
 Details will be provided in class.
 Briefly, you will examine how a topic of interest to you has been covered in the last 15 years in five leading peer-reviewed journals.
 Your review must include the American Journal of Physical Anthropology, American Anthropologist and Current Anthropology.
 You will choose two additional journals that are appropriate for your topic.
 The purpose of this exercise is to: 1) introduce you to the major journals, 2) improve your ability to conduct literature reviews, 3) enhance your skills in identifying a research problem, collecting and analyzing data, and writing up results, and 4) identify patterns across sub-fields, as well as the potential strengths and weaknesses of four-field anthropology. - The exam will consist of problems similar to the short answer questions on the quizzes as well as essay questions.
-The exam will be take-home and will be given at the end of this half of the class.
+The exam will be take-home and will be given at the end of the semester.
 Make-up exams will be scheduled only in extenuating circumstances and will require a doctor's note, police report, or similar supporting documentation.